masmeert/wisho/README.md

 # Wisho

-Low quality knock-off of [Jisho](https://jisho.org/).
+Backend for Wisho, a Japanese lookup dictionary using the `JMdict` dataset, normalizing entries with a dedicated parser package, and serving the results with FastAPI.

-## Credits
+## License

+### JMdict

-This project uses the JMdict_e dictionary file.
-This file is the property of the [Electronic Dictionary Research and Development Group](https://www.edrdg.org/), and is used in conformance with the Group's [licence](https://www.edrdg.org/edrdg/licence.html).
+The original XML files (`JMdict`, `JMdict_e`) are the property of [Electronic Dictionary Research and Development Group](https://www.edrdg.org/), and are used in conformance with the Group's [licence](https://www.edrdg.org/edrdg/licence.html).

+All derived files are distributed under the same license, as the original license requires it.